zachdravis/SQL/Intro to SQL/Intro to Querying in SQL.md

-SQL Notes
+SQL Querying Guide
 =========

 SQL --&gt; "Structured Query Language."
 SQL is a language for interacting with data stored in relational databases.

-Part One: Working within a Table
+Querying Within a Table
 ================================

 Terminology